by Benita A. Esposito, MA, Licensed Professional Counselor

 Click the retreat schedule to learn about private and public retreats.
 People make the fastest changes in retreats.

-Author: Benita A. Esposito, MA is a licensed professional counselor, life coach and spiritual counselor.
-She facilitates sessions for adult individuals and couples counseling to heal stress, anxiety, depression and trauma.
+Author: Benita A. Esposito, MA is a licensed professional counselor in Blairsville, Georgia.
+She is also a life coach and spiritual counselor and specializes in marriage counseling and couples counseling.
+She facilitates sessions for adult individuals to heal stress, anxiety, depression and trauma.
 Clients learn effective communication and conflict management skills so they can create thriving interdependent relationships.

 Weiss, Avrum.
 Why Men Think Women are Too Needy.
 September 16, 2018. https://goodmenproject.com/featured-content/why-men-think-women-are-too-needy-wcz/